EslamAbdelkader/MyAndroidPlayground/README.md

-# MyPlayGround
+# MyAndroidPlayground
-Nothing serious, just a playground for experimenting stuff
+Experimenting and learning new stuff related to Android